georgebnov/Precision-Propagation-Filtering-PPF-/README.md

 ## 🤝 Contributing
 I’d love feedback and contributions from anyone working on retrieval systems.
 Ideas, pull requests, and experiments are welcome!
+* Also... this is my first project, so sorry if its messy (PLEASE GIVE FEEDBACK)

 ---